-Resources-For women's ministries resources, see Notes, #17, p.
-177.
+Resources-For women's ministries resources, see Notes, #18, pp. 183-184.

-Youth Ministries
+Adventist Youth Ministries

 The various youth organizations of the church should work closely with the youth ministries department of the conference.

-Adventist Youth Ministries (AYM)-The church works for and with its youth through the AYM.
+The church works for and with its youth through Adventist Youth Ministries (AYM).
 Under the AYM, youth are to work together, in cooperation with the wider church community, towards the development of a strong youth ministry that includes spiritual, mental, and physical development of each individual, Christian social interaction, and an active witnessing program that supports the general soul-winning plans of the church.
-The goal of AYM should be to involve all youth in activities that will lead them to active church membership and train them for Christian service.
+In the quest for discipleship, the goal of AYM should be to bring all youth to a saving relationship with Christ, build them up in His Word to reflect a Christ-like character, train them how to serve the church and communities using their spiritual gifts, and send them out to reach the communities in the power of the Holy Spirit.